1. Home

 How to Identify Students in Need of Support

-This article explains how Forefront can help you identify students who are in need of extra supports and help teachers and interventionists to identify areas of need by looking at both classroom-level standards information and assessment-level reports.
+This article explains how Forefront can help you identify students who are in need of extra supports.
+It can also help guide teachers and interventionists to identify areas of need by looking at both classroom-level standards information and assessment-level reports.

 Please note: Special education teachers and interventionists who need to be able to see individual student and classroom data across their buildings should be assigned the Building Leader role by their district manager.
 For special education teachers and interventionists working with students in just a few classrooms, teachers may also share their classes with them.